getroomservice/automerge-simple-connection/README.md

 }
 ```

+### Setting up a sendMsg function

-Then, you'd create a `sendMsg` function that sends a generated packet over the network.
+Then, you'll create a `sendMsg` function that takes a message and sends it over the network however you want.
 For example:

 ```ts
 function sendMsg(msg) {